Answer these questions before adopting

-In the nonprofit community, the term "fee for service" is used to describe various models of earning income in exchange for products or services.
-A fee-for-service nonprofit uses its earnings to support its mission, and prioritizes benefit to the community over profits.
+In the nonprofit community, the term "fee-for-service" is used to describe various models of earning income in exchange for products or services.
+A fee-for-service nonprofit uses its earnings to support its mission and prioritizes benefit to the community over profits.
 Your organization can grow financial sustainability with a fee-for-service model.

 If you're considering adopting a fee-for-service model for your nonprofit, you're in good company.
 In the U.S. alone, nearly three quarters of nonprofit income comes from fees-for-services.
 To make sure fee-for-service is a good fit for your organization, draft a business plan to answer the following questions.

 1. Is there market demand for the products or services you're planning to provide?

 To remain a reliable source of income, a successful fee-for-service model must become — and remain — competitive.
 A market analysis should provide a clear sense of the ways your fee-for-service model will be competitive in the marketplace.

 Also consider if the product or service is of a quality you want associated with your nonprofit and to whom your organization will sell the product or service.
 Will you be selling to regular donors, who could become annoyed at being asked to donate as well as buy goods?
-Or will you sell to the general public?
+Or will you sell to the public market of nonprofits and charities?
 Can you really make money by selling a product that's likely available elsewhere?
 Why would people who have no relationship with your nonprofit buy your product or service?

 2. Do you have a sustainable fee structure?

 Fee structures for fee-for-service models typically fit into one of the following categories: